HoneycombClientMC/HoneyComb-Client-IOS/README.md

 ## 🧐 Why HoneyComb Client?

-Let's be entirely real: if you want to run custom Minecraft launchers, we’d still recommend using an Android device.
+if you want to run custom Minecraft launchers, we’d still recommend using an Android device.
 Android is way more exploitable, completely open, and infinitely easier to configure.

 Right now, Apple users are stuck with an incredibly small selection of mobile launchers because, sadly, almost nobody is willing to spend the time building them for iOS.
-Poor iOS users are left in the dark.
-As it stands, the entire ecosystem relies on just three pillars: **Amethyst**, **PojavLauncher**, and **Zenith Launcher**.
+Poor iOS users.
+As it stands, the entire system relies on just three launchers: **Amethyst**, **PojavLauncher**, and **Zenith Launcher**.

 We got tired of watching from the sidelines.
 HoneyComb Client is our answer to the locked-down iOS sandbox.
-If Apple builds a wall, we poke a hole in it.
+If Apple builds a wall, we destroy it right?

 ---

 ## 🚀 Key Features

-* **Lag-Reduction Architecture** – Fine-tuned environment profiles engineered to maximize frame rates and prevent memory allocation crashes (actively fighting the `getmoreram` limit).
+* **Lag-Reduction Architecture** – Fine-tuned environment profiles engineered to maximize frame rates and prevent memory allocation crashes (actively fighting the `getmoreram` limit happens alot on older iPhones).
 * **HoneyComb Lobby Menu** – A completely transformed, sweet single-player and multiplayer layout that completely replaces the stock title screen with a custom theme.
 * **Full Version Coverage** – Zero restrictions on game versions.
 Seamlessly boot anything from legacy alpha environments up to modern snapshots, with ongoing integration for Java 25.
-* **Error-Free Offline Play** – Patched authentication systems that clean up local account generation bugs alongside standard Microsoft login support.
+* **Error Minecraft Cannot Be Leggally Installed Offline Play** – Patched authentication systems that clean up local account generation bugs alongside standard Microsoft login support.
 * **Streamlined JIT Launching** – Built to work hand-in-hand with TrollStore and jailbroken environments, replacing standard system alerts with a fast, custom launch override.
-* **Mod Framework Compatibility** – Drop-in optimization engines supporting Fabric, Forge, Sodium, and custom rendering tweaks natively out of the box.
+* **Mod Framework Compatibility** – Drop-in optimization engines supporting Fabric, Forge, Sodium, and custom rendering tweaks.
-* **Adaptive Control Sets** – Fully modifiable virtual touch layouts, alongside native mapping for physical controllers, Bluetooth mice, and keyboards.
+* **Adaptive Control Sets** – Fully modifiable virtual touch layouts, alongside a nice mapping for physical controllers, Bluetooth mouse, and keyboards.

 ---